 Goals

-Studying and researching of the different components of Israel's national security of and analyzing their mutual relations.
+Studying and researching of the different components of Israel's national security.

-Developing strategic and systemic thinking among the students, members of senior leadership in Israel's security organizations, by promoting ideas and concepts of command, management and values.
+Analyzing the mutual relations between the different components of Israel's national security.

-Developing applicable knowledge by researching national defense issues in order to assist Israeli government and security systems.
+Developing cognitive tools on the strategic level that are suited for senior representatives to face the challenged posed by national security challenges.

 Required Achievements

-A. The participant will implement critical and creative learning and research habits appropriate for senior echelon positions in the fields of national security.
+The participant will implement critical and creative learning and research habits appropriate for senior echelon positions in the fields of national security.

 The participant will understand the main components of the national security equation, including national defense, foreign relations, economy, society, law and government.